-Issues and Supporting Data Sources: SFOSP Update Impact Conclusion GP EIR Impact Conclusion Does the SFOSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
+P Update Impact Conclusion GP EIR Impact Conclusion Does the CDSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New or Changed Circumstances Involving New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification?
-Are Any New Mitigation Measures Required for the SFOSP Update? -- ----------------------------------- ----------------------------- -- -- --- --- while contributing to reductions in vehicle trips, energy consumption, and GHG emissions.
-It is likely that, similar to the impacts addressed in the GP EIR, impacts to air quality from the buildout of the proposed SFOSP Update would be less than significant for each individual project (and will be analyzed on a project-by-project basis), but that the magnitude of future buildout, even though less than assumed under the GP EIR, could result in cumulative impacts that are significant and unavoidable.
-GP EIR Mitigation Measures 2-1 through 2-5 would be applicable to the proposed SFOSP Update.
-Implementation of these mitigation measures would not result in increased impacts from those identified in the GP EIR and given that the SFOSP area is proposed to be smaller in geographic area and with a smaller built out capacity than the area analyzed under the GP EIR, the SFOSP would be anticipated to result in less impacts compared to those identified in the GP EIR.
+Are Any New Mitigation Measures Required for the CDSP Update? -- ------------------------------- ----------------------------- -- -- -- --

+Central District, Transit Villages, Neighborhood Villages, and along corridors specified by the adopted specific plans to be located along the street/sidewalk and designed to promote pedestrian activity.
+This can be accomplished by incorporating transparent facades, small plazas, and dining areas; while locating parking to the rear or underground and placing primary entries on the street, Goal 19, Policy LU 19.2: Establish limits to the amount of parking that may be developed for projects in the Central District and Transit Villages to promote walking, bicycling, and use of transit as an alternative to the automobile; Goal 19, Policy LU 19.4: Provide the opportunity for residents, patrons, and visitors to park once and visit many destinations in the Central District, Transit Villages, and Neighborhood Villages through centrally located shared parking while providing additional flexibility for businesses to provide parking off-site or participate in other alternative parking funding mechanisms; Goal 19, Policy 19.5: Accommodate the development of bicycle parking centers in the Central District, Transit Villages, and Neighborhood Villages and require larger development projects to incorporate secured and convenient bicycle parking facilities; Goal 31, Policy 31.5: Increase the network of transit, walking, and bicycling opportunities between sub-areas within the Central District through expanded services, additional rights of way/pathways with corresponding signage; and Goal 33, Policy 33.5: Require future developers to modify large commercially-developed parcels with a network of internal pedestrian ways and sidewalks along which buildings will be clustered, establishing a smaller, walkable block grid comparable to the Central District.
+Such goals and policies would contribute to reductions in vehicle trips, energy consumption, and GHG emissions.
+It is likely that, similar to the impacts addressed in the GP EIR, impacts to air quality from the buildout of the proposed CDSP Update would be less than significant for each individual project (and will be analyzed on a project-by-project basis), but that the magnitude of future buildout, even though less than assumed under the GP EIR, could result in cumulative impacts that are significant and unavoidable.
+GP EIR Mitigation Measures 2-1 through 2-5 would be applicable to the proposed CDSP Update.
+Implementation of these mitigation measures would not result in increased impacts from those identified in the GP EIR and given that the CDSP area is proposed to be smaller in geographic area and with a smaller built out capacity than the area analyzed under the GP EIR, the CDSP would be anticipated to result in less impacts compared to those identified in the GP EIR.